 By modern standards, this is not exceptionally tall.
 Today in the United States, the average height of a male is 69.1 inches.
 That’s around 5 feet, 9 inches tall.

-However, the Susquehannock’s average 5 feet, 7 inch height is nearly four inches taller than the average Englishman in the 1600s.
-It is Becker’s belief that the Susquehannocks’ high protein, maize-based diet was responsible for their greater height.
+However, the Susquehannock’s average 5 feet, 7-inch height is nearly four inches taller than the average Englishman in the 1600s.
+Becker believes the Susquehannocks’ high protein and maize-based diet was responsible for their greater size.
 The idea of the Susquehannocks being giants was likely further enhanced when the malnourished Europeans stood next to the well feed Indians.

-While it’s true that Smith and his men were probably looking up at the natives they met, the Susquehannocks were probably only true giants in John Smith’s imagination.
+While it’s true that Smith and his men were probably looking up at the natives they met, the Susquehannocks were perhaps the only true giants in John Smith’s imagination.